KellySyp/UnityEditorTest/README.md

-#Test Environment to Learn Unity Window Editor
+Test Environment to Learn Unity Window Editor

+To run, copy all files to Asset Folder

 That's pretty much it.
 It's not so exciting right now.
+I'm working on propping up a player Editor Window and Dialogue options.